 - Actual Impressions: This is the actual number of followers who saw the content that’s being measured.
 Note: this number is only available with direct access to a platform’s API.

-With both reach and potential impressions, you can make some assumptions about how many people will see an influencer’s post based on the number of followers they have —but that wouldn’t be very accurate.
+With both potential reach and impressions, you can make some assumptions about how many people will see an influencer’s post based on the number of followers they have —but that wouldn’t be very accurate.
 An influencer with 50,000 Instagram followers can’t guarantee that all 50,000 will see the content they post, thanks to quirky algorithms and a myriad of other factors.
 By studying actual impressions, you can measure how many people actually viewed the content.

 Actual impressions are accessed by platform APIs.
 API stands for application programming interface; it’s a software technology concept that basically refers to how multiple applications can interact with and receive data from one another.
 Major social networks like Twitter, Facebook, and Instagram all have APIs that can be accessed via third-party measurement tools.